 Tapping on our recent affiliation with Trinity Health – New England, and combining our mutual strengths in delivering high-quality, low-cost and people-centered care to everyone in our community, we are also preparing for the opening of our first Johnson Memorial Hospital FastCare walk-in clinic.
 In partnership with Bellin Health, owner of the FastCare brand, and Big Y Supermarkets, the JMH FastCare site will be staffed by Advanced Practice Registered Nurses (APRNs) who will be able to prescribe medications and to provide care for common, non-urgent illnesses and ailments.

 Our hospital has also recently received a $12,000 donation from Big Y Supermarkets for the “Partners of Hope” initiative to benefit the Johnson Memorial Cancer Center.
 The money was raised last October through a month-long campaign to promote breast cancer screenings, education, and treatment.
 The funds will be used to directly support individualized patient services, giving us the opportunity to continue offering superior cancer care and treatment to the people of Northern Connecticut and Western Massachusetts.

 These are just a few examples of the many accomplishments that, with the support of our Trinity Health – New England family and the generosity of local organizations such as Big Y Supermarkets, lay ahead of us.
 May we all work together to create new and better ways to improve the health of the communities we serve!

-On behalf of Patrick Mahon, Chairman of the Board and myself, we wish you and your family a blessed spring.
+On behalf of Patrick Mahon, Chairman of the Board and myself, please receive our heartfelt gratitude for your commitment and permanent support.